Please enter your name, email and zip code below to sign up!

 Ages 5 – 12

-A completed Camp Registration Form is required to secure your child’s spot.
-Forms are available online or at the Kroc Center Welcome Desk.
+A completed Summer Camp Registration Form is required to secure your spot.

 CAMP REGISTRATION FORM CAMP PARENT GUIDE CAMP BEHAVIOR GUIDELINES CAMP WAIVER FORM